monsoonmaelstrom/book2/book2.md

 “Oh!
 That was the night with all the snow!
 I remember seeing the snow when I woke up the next morning,” I say, nodding.

-He’s beginning to look just a touch exasperated.
+He’s beginning to look a touch exasperated.
 I fight the urge to grin, and instead school my face to attentiveness.

 “Do you know who I am, Miss Raidane?”